omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

 # IIIF Presentation

 The [IIIF Presentation module](https://omeka.org/s/modules/IiifPresentation/){target=_blank} allows installations to offer [IIIF Presentation API endpoints & viewers](https://iiif.io/api/presentation/3.0/){target=_blank} for their Omeka S items and item sets.
-These API endpoints are automatically available for all items and item sets when the module is installed and active.
+Install and activate the module to make API endpoints aavailable for all items and item sets.

-Omeka S offers the [Mirador IIIF viewer](https://projectmirador.org/){target=_blank} in its core code, which is what allows Omeka to [input and display IIIF media](../content/media.md#add-media-to-an-item) from around the web.
-This can be useful for institutions that host their digital collections elsewhere but wish to use those materials in Omeka virtual exhibits, or for educators who wish to use publicly-shared materials for teaching.
+Omeka S offers the [Mirador IIIF viewer](https://projectmirador.org/){target=_blank} in its core code.
+This is what allows Omeka to [input and display IIIF media](../content/media.md#add-media-to-an-item) from around the web.
+This can be useful for institutions that host their digital collections elsewhere but wish to use those materials in Omeka virtual exhibits.
+It is also useful for educators who wish to use publicly-shared materials for teaching.

-This module adds the ability to send an Omeka S installation's items or item sets to other IIIF viewers for display, and to load IIIF viewers on the installation for previewing and configuration.
-This can be used by others who wish to display your Omeka resources on their own sites.
+This module can send an Omeka S installation's items or item sets to other IIIF viewers for display.
+It can also load IIIF viewers on the installation for previewing and configuration.
+Others who wish to display your Omeka resources on their own sites can use this.

-A IIIF viewer can be set to display any item, a set of multiple items, any item set, or a set of multiple item sets, simply by creating the desired URL.
+You can set a IIIF viewer to display any item, a set of multiple items, any item set, or a set of multiple item sets.
+It does this by creating the desired URL.
 The module has no settings or added admin interface options.

 ## Using the module

-After installation, manifest and viewer URLs are created using your base Omeka S installation URL, not for any particular site on the installation.
+After installation, manifest and viewer URLs are created using your base Omeka S installation URL.
+They are not created for any particular site on the installation.
 So, users can find the IIIF viewer URL for each item at

 `
 https://example.com/omeka-s/iiif-presentation/3/item/123/